Canviq MCP and AI Agent Integration Guide¶

 pk_live_...): Accesses production data - Test (

-pk_test_...): Accesses sandbox data only - Select a policy (see Permission scopes).
+pk_test_...): Accesses sandbox data only - Assign a policy to the agent (see Permission scopes) if it doesn't have one already.

 - Copy the key.
 It is shown exactly once and cannot be retrieved again.